seanballais/seanballais.github.io/_posts/2016-06-17-date-a-pisay-boy.md

 Date a Pisay boy.
 Date a Pisay boy for he is bound to achieve amazing feats.
 He did not study just for the sake of studying.
 A Pisay boy studies to help him trek to somewhere great.
 He works hard for what he wants achieve.
 He is a curious being.
 Quantum physics, video games, computer science, chemistry, dance, arts, literature, sports, a painting of a meadow, and a lot more that interests him makes him tick may it be inside or outside the classroom.

 Date a Pisay boy.
-Date a Pisay for he will inspire you achieve your goals.
+Date a Pisay boy for he will inspire you achieve your goals.
 He is simple but has a broad imagination complemented by child-like curiousity.
 Let him take you to his wonderful world, and be astonished and get lost in it.

 ![Imagination](/static/img/posts/date-a-pisay-boy/imagination.jpg)